kristi11/ww-filament/README.md

 Don't forget to run `npm run dev` and `php artisan serve` after the above commands are ran.

+> [!NOTE]
+>
+> Don't forget to update your Mail settings to reflect your production server's needs

-I use [Mailtrap](https://mailtrap.io/) for email testing.
+I use [Mailtrap](https://mailtrap.io/) for local email testing.
 You can use whatever you like.
 If you want to use [Mailtrap](https://mailtrap.io/), create an account and add the credentials to the `.env` file.
 If you are using [forge](https://forge.laravel.com/) you can add the credentials to the server environment variables.